GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: INTRODUCTION

 While a handful of other codes used in astrophysics or cosmology do use cell-by-cell AMR \citep[e.g.][]{Khokhlov1998,Teyssier2002,Gittings2008}, our approach in \genasis\ has at least one notable difference.
 In arranging storage and writing solvers, rather than addressing the oct-tree as a single mesh consisting of the union of leaf cells at all levels of refinement, \genasis\ has a more explicit level-by-level orientation.
-This facilitates multigrid approaches to elliptic and time-implicit global solves.
-Writing solves for single levels, with interactions between levels handled separately, restores some of the flavor of simplicity of the independent solves on individual blocks featured in block-structured AMR; at the same time, treating entire levels at once eliminates the drawbacks of having to stitch together results from multiple blocks at the same level.
+Relative to the union-of-leaf-cells cell-by-cell perspective, we expect the level-by-level perspective to facilitate multigrid approaches to elliptic solves, and possibly time-implicit global solves.
+Writing solvers for single levels, with interactions between levels handled separately, restores some of the flavor of simplicity of the independent solves on individual blocks featured in block-structured AMR; at the same time, treating entire levels at once eliminates the drawbacks of having to stitch together results from multiple blocks at the same level (via additional V-cycles, corner iteration, etc.).
+The potential benefits for multiphysics solvers of our level-by-level approach to cell-by-cell AMR remain to be tested and reported in future papers in this series that address gravity and neutrino transport.